Slayer95/aura-bot/README.md

 Now, to test your setup, run the command:

 ```
-aura wormwar.ini "my first hosted game" -s config
+aura monolith.ini "my first hosted game" -s config
 ```

 Open your game client, and go to **Local Area Network**.
-You should see your Worm War game hosted there.
+You should see your Monolith game hosted there.
 Join it and type to the chat ``!owner``.
 This is a bot command.
 You may use them from many channels, including Battle.net, PvPGN public chats, whispers, IRC networks, and your system command line.